distributed-system-analysis/sarjitsu/README.md

 ### Issue Tracker

-GitHub Issues and Pull Requests managed via [Waffle.io](https://waffle.io/arcolife/sarjitsu)
+The default GitHub Issues and Pull Requests interface.

 ### Upcoming features

 - Statistics about top N devices.
 Example: CPUs, Disks or Network devices.
 - Options to integrate this with hybrid cloud ecosystem.
-- Service Discovery for individual components.
+- ~~Service Discovery for individual components.~~ <- Covered by Docker-Compose / OSE feature
 - Nested documents support in Grafana (Network, CPU, Disks, ..).
 Refer to [PR #4694 of grafana](https://github.com/grafana/grafana/pull/4694) for more.
 - Timeshift feature to compare 2 different sa binaries